yyc3472/simple_terraform_vpc_configuration/README.md

 # Terraform VPC
-Configuration in this directory creates VPC resources which may be sufficient for development environment.
+Configuration in this directory maps out aws VPC resources for a simple development environment.

 Includes github actions for Testing.